-Some specific cellular data plans considerations to make:
+Some specific cellular data plan considerations to make:

-- What plans do you currently have especially for your cellular smartphones?
+- What plans do you currently have - especially for your cellular smartphones, or cellular home internet?

-- Do you have highly coveted grandfathered in truly unlimited plans that you can re-purpose?
+- Do you have highly coveted grandfathered truly unlimited plans that you can re-purpose?

-- Or do you have more modern plans that have caps on hotspot use or video streaming that make them less than ideal for a home internet replacement?
+- Do you have more modern plans that have caps on hotspot use or video streaming that make them less than ideal as a home internet replacement?

-Pay attention to our news stories, and over time you too may be able to assemble your own awesome plans.
-But in the meantime, you may have to make some compromises in managing your data and needs - or get comfortable shopping in the grey market of reseller unlimited plans.
+Pay attention to our news stories, and over time you may be able to assemble your own awesome plans.
+But in the meantime, you may have to make some compromises in managing your data and needs - or get comfortable shopping in the grey reseller market.

 How comfortable are you with technology?

-There's no denying it - mobile internet is high tech stuff.
-It is easy to quickly get overwhelmed and left feeling like you need a full-time geek living in the bay of your motorhome to keep it all running.
+There's no denying it - mobile internet is high-tech stuff.
+It is easy to get overwhelmed and left feeling like you need a full-time geek living in the bay of your motorhome to keep it all running.

-If you're not comfortable with technology then keep it simple and stick to stuff you understand and can manage on your own.
-You can always add on more options later as you increase your comfort level and better understand your mobile internet needs.
+If you're not comfortable with technology, then keep it simple and stick to simple stuff you understand and can manage on your own.
+You can always add more options later as you increase your comfort level and better understand your mobile internet needs.

 What is your budget?